electrumpayments/airtime-service-test-pack/README.md

 Client implementations may be tested by configuring clients to point towards the [test server](http://airtime-service-test-pack.herokuapp.com:8081).

-## Server Testing With Postman and newman
+## Server Testing With Postman and Newman

 Server implementations may be tested using [Postman](https://www.getpostman.com) and [Newman](https://www.getpostman.com/docs/newman_intro).
 Scripts are available to automate the sending of requests to the server to be tested and to validate the responses from the server.